fgrehm/chef-dokku/README.md

 installation of [plugins](https://github.com/progrium/dokku/wiki/Plugins) and management of ssh keys.

+## :warning: This project is no longer being actively maintained :warning:

+This project is no longer being maintained and you might want to check out https://github.com/nickcharlton/dokku-cookbook

 ## Usage

 Include the `bootstrap` recipe in your run list to have dokku installed/updated